rmoorman/build/README.rst

 Buildouts
 ---------

-Here we provide ``zc.buildout`` configuration files we use to deploy various open source applications, like Plone:
+Here we provide ``zc.buildout`` configuration files we use to deploy open source applications, like Plone:

 * `4.0.x`_